Course

 (PDF forms available for download below)

-- 2 full-face photographs, 3.5 cm x 4.5 cm (the photographs should be identical, up-to-date, clear, showing a person’s face with no headcover or dark glasses, head in a left half-profile with the whole left ear visible, face evenly lit) photos are also required in digital version (as an attachment during the registration process on the MUS website).
-If there is a problem with attaching the photo, the MUS Admission Commission will upload it later on.
+7. 2 full-face photographs, 3.5 cm x 4.5 cm (the photographs should be identical, up-to-date, clear, showing a person’s face with no headcover or dark glasses, head in a left half-profile with the whole left ear visible, face evenly lit) photos are also required in digital version (as an attachment during the registration process on the MUS website).
+If there is a problem with attaching the photo, the MUS Admissions Committee will upload it later on.

 IBAN: PL 91 1240 3927 1111 0011 0575 2658,